sunfishcode/basic-text/docs/BasicText.md

 Basic Text permits homoglyphs and other visual ambiguities; see [Restricted Text] for an alternative which provides some mitigations.

+For rationale and background information, see [Background].

+[Background]: Background.md

 ## Definitions

 A string is in Basic Text form iff: